A Sound of Thunder is a 2005 sci-fi movie loosely based on the Ray Bradbury story of the same name.

 - Dull Surprise: "Pierce Brosnan was originally slated to star.
 Unfortunately, he was replaced by a wooden marionette that looks a lot like Edward Burns."
 (It's a running gag on the recap seeing how his facial expressions are the same for most of the film.)

-- Plot Hole: If the time waves cause existing organisms to de-evolve (we know this because that one female character turns into a white lemur thing at the last wave), and all animals were extinct by 2055 then where did the originals come from?
+- Plot Hole: If the time waves cause existing organisms to de-evolve (we know this because that one female character turns into a white naked mole-rat thing at the last wave), and all animals were extinct by 2055 then where did the originals come from?

 - Sexy Man, Instant Harem: Ryer bangs a client.

 - Shout-Out: Haddon kiss-assingly compares his clients to "Columbus discovering America.
 Armstrong stepping on the moon.
 Brubaker landing on Mars".
 The latter is a reference to Capricorn One, Hyams' debut film, where Brubaker was the captain of a faked Mars landing.